sample swatch of the crossed ribs stitch in gray yarn

 Shaker's Rib Stitch example & Title Slide for "How to Knit the Shaker's Rib Stitch"

-5. 2×2 Rib Stitch
+5. 2×2 Rib

-Variation on the 1×1 Rib with a knit two purl two repeating pattern.
+Variation on the 1×1 Rib with a knit two, purl two repeating pattern.

 6. Twist to the Left Stitch